BenjaminCrozier/farkle-ga/notes.md

 ## 12/11/2022
-Apparently, the actualy number of permutations for six dice is 462.
+Apparently, the actually number of permutations for six dice is 462.
 This is derived from a binomial coefficient of $\binom{11}{6}$.

 given we're combining combinations 1-6: